Erdos-Projects/fall-2025-climate-change-and-hydropower/README.md

 Longitude - Coordinate

-nerc_region -  Four letter code for the NERC region of the facility
+nerc_region -  Four letter code for the NERC region of the facility, entity that governs the maintenance and standardization of the dams.

 Primary Purpose - What the dam is used for primarily